- About LogicMonitor

 However, it is impossible for LogicMonitor to set datapoint thresholds that suit every use case.
 To ensure that your alerting implementation is sufficient, without being noisy, you can continuously refine the default datapoint thresholds for the DataSources you are using.

-Note: LogicMonitor also supports dynamic thresholds for datapoints (as compared to the static thresholds referenced throughout this article).
-When dynamic thresholds are enabled for a datapoint, alert notification routing is suppressed if the triggering value (as determined by the static datapoint thresholds) is not anomalous (i.e. falls within the bounds of the expected data range).
-Depending upon your use case, enabling dynamic thresholds can be an excellent strategy for further reducing alert noise.
+Note: LogicMonitor also supports dynamic thresholds for datapoints (as compared to the manually assigned static thresholds referenced throughout this article).
+Dynamic thresholds are calculated by algorithms and automatically trigger alerts when datapoint values are deemed anomalous (that is, when values fall outside of the expected range based on historical datapoint history).
+Depending upon your use case, enabling dynamic thresholds instead of (or in addition to) static thresholds can be an excellent alerting strategy.
+When both static and dynamic thresholds are enabled for the same datapoint, some alert notifications triggered by static thresholds may be suppressed.
 For more information, see Enabling Dynamic Thresholds for Datapoints.

 Note: Other datapoint settings (in addition to static and dynamic thresholds) that can impact alert noise include alert trigger intervals (i.e. how many consecutive polling cycles a threshold must be exceeded in order for an alert to trigger), alert clear intervals (i.e. how many consecutive polling cycles datapoint values must remain below threshold before an alert clears), and No Data alert behavior (i.e. should the absence of expected data trigger an alert?).
 As discussed in Datapoint Overview, these settings are configured from the global DataSource definition.